Better-Cloud/BetterCloud/README.md

 Manage your cloud better

-With a Better Cloud Management Solution
+With a Better Cloud Management Solution!